Durango Merchant Services Review

 We’ve found in reviewing dozens of merchant account providers that a provider will usually only advertise its contract terms if it offers month-to-month billing with no early termination fee to all its merchants.
 Very few providers offer such generous terms, although more and more are moving away from long-term contracts all the time.
 Durango doesn’t disclose its contract terms for several reasons.
 For one thing, the company works with over a dozen banks and processors to place your account, and contract terms will vary widely among them.
 Also, the same factors that influence the kind of processing rates and account fees you’ll have to pay also come into play in setting the terms of your contract.

-While we encourage every merchant to ask for a month-to-month contract, as a high-risk merchant you should be prepared to have to accept an industry-standard contract instead.
+Fortunately, Durango offers most of its merchants a month-to-month contract with no early termination fee.
+However, some merchants in particularly high-risk industries will have to agree to an industry-standard contract instead.
 This contract will usually have a three-year initial term with an automatic renewal clause for one-year periods after that.
 Your contract will also most likely include an early termination fee of around $500 if you close your account before your contract expires.
-The unfortunate reality is that your provider wants to ensure that their relationship with you will be profitable to them, and the easiest way to do this is by locking you into a long-term contract and imposing a hefty termination fee to discourage you from breaking your contract.

 As we’ve discussed above, high-risk merchant account contracts frequently also include a rolling reserve.
-While Durango’s sales representatives do a much better job of explaining how this works to merchants than most providers, it also means that you’ll have little or no chance of avoiding a long-term contract.
-With a rolling reserve taking a significant chunk out of your sales every month, however, you probably won’t want to break your contract and switch providers until you’ve lifted the reserve and gotten your money back.
+Luckily, Durango’s sales representatives do a much better job of explaining how this works to merchants than most providers.
+With a rolling reserve taking a significant chunk out of your sales every month, however, you probably won’t want to switch providers until you’ve lifted the reserve and gotten your money back.

 Sales & Advertising Transparency

 Durango Merchant Services has a nice website that’s easy to navigate and has a very polished design.
 As we’ve discussed above, you won’t find very many specific disclosures, particularly about pricing or contract terms, due to the unique nature of setting up high-risk accounts with so many different backend processors.
 The company deserves credit, however, for providing more information about how high-risk accounts work and how they’re set up than most of their competitors will offer you.
-Unfortunately, the site itself looks like it could use an overhaul.
-We found a lot of poorly-worded, grammatically incorrect copy on multiple pages, as well as numerous dead links that need to be updated.
-We’d like to see this aspect of Durango’s marketing efforts improved, as a professional, error-free website is critically important to establishing credibility with merchants, particularly when focusing on the high-risk community.
+The site has also recently been updated to include more detailed information about the company’s many products and services.

 Durango has a social media presence on Facebook, Twitter, and LinkedIn.
 While the company’s posting activity has dropped off precipitously in the last year, these accounts still provide links to valuable insights on Durango’s blog.
 We’re also glad to see that the company allows user reviews on their Facebook page, where they currently enjoy a 4.2 out of 5 stars rating from merchants who’ve given them a grade.
 While only one user has taken the time to leave a written review, it’s a very positive testimonial for the company.